senacor/Tutorials-Microservices/hints/stage-09/README.md

 docker push [YOUR_DOCKERHUB_UNAME]/demo:[TAG_YOU_CHOOSE]
 ```

+The senacor container-images (created from the stage-09 tutorial code) can be found [here](https://hub.docker.com/u/senacortutorials/).

 ## Running the project locally with cloud container-images

 You will have to configure your ```docker-compose.yml``` to use cloud container-images only.